-Incidence data on nonmalignant primary brain and central nervous system (CNS) tumors are available on this website.
+Incidence data on nonmalignant primary brain and central nervous system (CNS) tumors are available in the USCS Data Visualizations tool.
 Cancer registries began collecting information on nonmalignant brain and CNS tumors beginning with 2004 diagnoses.
 Data collection of these tumors is in accordance with Public Law 107-260, the Benign Brain Tumor Cancer Registries Amendment Act, which mandates that NPCR registries collect data on all brain and CNS tumors with a behavior code of 0 (benign) and those with a behavior code of 1 (borderline), in addition to in situ and malignant.
 SEER registries voluntarily agreed to incorporate registration of these tumors in their standard practices.